PeterAkande/authivate_python/README.md

-## Authivate Python
+## Authivate (Python SDK)

-This is the official python package for the [Authivate](https://authivate.com) service
+This is the official python package for the [Authivate](https://authivate.com) service.

-Authivate is an easy to use User Authentication and Management service
+Authivate is an easy-to-use User Authentication and Management service.

 ### Install
 To Install, using pip